Undeclared Advising Program

 One primary benefit of this course is that it is taught by students’ academic advisor, which means that students are able to form meaningful relationships with their advisor early.
 Advisors get to know students in a way that allows them to give better guidance.

-In Fall 2019, about 200 incoming undeclared majors will be able to take Introduction to Providence College.
+In Fall 2021, over 250 incoming undeclared majors took Introduction to Providence College.
 If you are interested, ask about Intro to PC at your Summer Advising and Registration day or email firstname.lastname@example.org.